-The Summer Fellows Program in Aging, Hearing & Public Health
+The Fellows Program in Aging, Hearing & Public Health

-The Johns Hopkins Cochlear Center Summer Fellows Program in Aging, Hearing, and Public Health is designed for clinicians and researchers in different regions of the world who are pursuing public health research and projects focused on addressing hearing loss in older adults.
-The program offers a blended classroom pedagogy of online lectures and "in-person" discussions facilitated by Cochlear Center faculty.
-This modified, virtual approach allows us to continue our international training work regardless of ongoing or future travel restrictions, and its inherent efficiencies make it scalable to a larger number of clinicians.
+The Johns Hopkins Cochlear Center Fellows Program in Aging, Hearing, and Public Health is designed for clinicians and researchers in different regions of the world who are pursuing public health research and projects focused on addressing hearing loss in older adults.
+The program offers a blended classroom pedagogy of online lectures and in-person discussions facilitated by Cochlear Center faculty.
+This modified approach allows us to continue our international training work and its inherent efficiencies make it scalable to a larger number of clinicians.

 In 2021, 18 Latin American Fellows from Argentina, Brazil, Chile, and Mexico completed five learning modules, heard 27 on-demand lectures, and put forth an estimated 20 hours of work to complete the program.
 The program concluded with hour-long live sessions with Center faculty that covered topics including clinical trials, hearing health policy, cognition & gerontology, and developing new models of hearing care.

-Successful applicants will be invited to Chulalongkorn University, Bangkok, Thailand, August 15-16 to network with clinicians from JHU and ASIA in the field of hearing and aging, and participate in discussions with select Cochlear Center faculty and Center Director Frank Lin, MD, PhD.
+In 2022, the Cochlear Center partnered with Chulalongkorn University.
+Fellows from around Asia completed the learning modules before convening in Bangkok, Thailand to network with clinicians from Johns Hopkins and around Asia in the field of hearing and aging, and participate in discussions with select Cochlear Center faculty.

 - Friday, April 1, 2023 at midnight CST

 For questions about submission procedures, email JHCochlearCenter@jh.edu

 2019: East Asian Fellows Program, EAFP 2019 SYLLABUS